 A cappuccino is a famous coffee drink that originated in Italy.
-This double espresso beverage has a layer of steamed milk and then a layer of milk foam on top of the coffee.
-A typical cappuccino recipe calls for roughly equal parts espresso, steamed milk, and foamed milk.
+This double espresso beverage has a layer of steamed milk plus another layer of milk foam on top of the coffee.
+A typical cappuccino recipe calls for roughly equal parts of espresso, steamed milk, and foamed milk.
 However, as with many coffee beverages these days, there are variations on the type of cappuccino you'll get.

 Whether it's a mocha, frappuccino, or cappuccino, these types of descriptive words can make or break your drink order—especially when it comes to espresso drinks.
 The two key terms to know when it comes to espresso drinks are "wet" and "dry."
-A "wet" drink has more creamy, hot milk.
-A "dry" drink has more frothed milk.
+A "wet" beverage has a more creamy and hot milk, where-as a "dry" drink has more frothed milk.
 The foam in dry drinks keeps them more insulated, so they stay hotter longer.
-Plus, they are great for making latte art in caffe lattes and other dry drinks.

-And a "super wet" cappuccino is actually a latte since latte is espresso and steamed milk.
+On the other hand, "super wet" cappuccino is simply called a latte, since lattes involve a mix of espresso and steamed milk.